-The Impact of Fast Food in Children Health Essay
+The Harmful Impacts of Fast Food on Children’s Health

-The argument in this paper for fast food and its impacts.
-Ready cooked food made in hotels and restaurants for selling purposes is known as fast food, made according to the demands of the customers.
-The trend of having fast foods is brought up by the busy families, saving their time.
+The argument in this paper is for fast food and its impacts.
+Ready-cooked food made in hotels and restaurants for selling purposes is known as fast food and is made according to the customers’ demands.
+The trend of having fast food is brought up by busy families, saving their time.
 The harmful impacts of eating fast foods have been noted in children.
-Medical Society Committee on Nutrition from Massachusetts (2006) says that the researchers have examined close link of fast food intake with the increased body weight.
+Medical Society Committee on Nutrition from Massachusetts (2006) says that the researchers have examined the close link between fast food intake and increased body weight.

 To maintain the nutritional value restaurants have the authority to hire specialist chefs and nutritionist experts who add proper amounts of nutrients from different food contents which may be utilized to treat some illnesses in kids ultimately bettering deficient dietary levels in the body.
-It is then displayed on the menus which assist the parents in taking right decisions on what kind of foods to have which will positively affect the health of the kids.
+It is then displayed on the menus which assist the parents in making the right decisions on what kind of foods to have which will positively affect the kids’ health.
 For instance, a diabetic kid could have sugar-less food.

-When conversant choices are made centered on their dietary content, it means that children will end up healthy which infers that he/she has resistance to illnesses, is energetic and very cheerful.
-Some foods if well taken have nutrients which play a role in brain cell formation.
-This encourages the academic aspect of children and the consequential high enactment in school.
+When conversant choices are made centered on their dietary content, it means that children will end up healthy, which infers that they are resistant to illnesses, energetic, and very cheerful.
+Some foods, if well taken, have nutrients that play a role in brain cell formation.
+This encourages children’s academics and, consequently, high enactment in school.

 Based on the information above, we can say that fast foods are beneficial in a way but have some negative impacts as well.

-These foods have been connected with noteworthy sicknesses that result from increased sugar levels in them.
-Center for Food Safety (2012) noted that children who were going through obesity are more probable to suffer from blood pressure and heart diseases due to increased contents of cholesterol in these foods.
-These may also damage the arteries as a consequence of blockage (Canada Journal of Cardiology 2012).
+These foods have been connected with noteworthy sicknesses resulting from increased sugar levels.
+Center for Food Safety (2012) noted that children who are obese are more likely to suffer from high blood pressure and heart diseases due to the increased cholesterol in these foods.
+These foods may also damage the arteries due to blockage (Canada Journal of Cardiology 2012).

-Overdosing of these foods also indicates to heart problems.
-Rendering to Nature Neuroscience (2010), they unconfined an announcement where they openly said that children who eat fast food end up having awkward eating forms which in the future leads to the difficulties specified above.
+Overdosing on these foods also indicates heart problems.
+In Nature Neuroscience (2010), they unconfined an announcement where they openly said that children who eat fast food end up having awkward eating forms, which in the future leads to the difficulties specified above.

-As realized in the above argument, how good or bad is fast food to our children.
-Fast food also called junk has its good and bad effects on the children.
-Consumption of these types of foods should, hence, be tested to guarantee the kids are healthy and in good conditions physically.
+As realized in the above argument, how good or bad is fast food for our children?
+Fast food also called junk has its good and bad effects on children.
+The consumption of these foods should be tested to guarantee that the kids are healthy and in good physical condition.
 Parents should be cautious with their children to safeguard their well-being.
-Children may not apprehend the impacts of fast foods; they, then, must be directed on the best sort to alleviate some of the side effects.
+Children may not comprehend the impacts of fast foods; they must be directed to the best sort to alleviate some of the side effects.

-Since the negative aspects of fast food intake are greater than its advantages, therefore its consumption must strictly be prohibited for the kids.
+Since the negative aspects of fast food intake are greater than its advantages, its consumption must be strictly prohibited for children.

 References